Flammenwerfer M.16.: Instructional Use

-The Flammenwerfer M.16 was a two man operated system, with one man wearing a back pack full of fuel, and the other man holding the nozzle to aim towards the desire target.
-As the fuel hit the open fire in front of the nozzle, spraying flames about 20-30 yards with a continues spray for 20-40 seconds.
+The Flammenwerfer M.16 was a two-man operated system, with one man wearing a metal tank full of fuel, and the other man holding the nozzle to aim towards the desire target.
+As the fuel hit the open fire in front of the nozzle, spraying flames about 20-30 yards with a continuous spray for 20–40 seconds.
 Although very portable it was not able to be carried by one person.